MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-table-storage.md

    :::image type="content" source="./media/azure-table-storage/desktop-add-your-account-key.png" alt-text="Screenshot of the Azure Table Storage dialog, showing an account key entered in the space.":::

-1. In **Navigator**, select one or multiple tables to import and use in Power BI Desktop.
-Then select either **Load** to load the table in Power BI Desktop, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.
+1. In **Navigator**, select one or multiple tables to import and use in your application.
+Then select either **Load** to load the table, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.

    :::image type="content" source="./media/azure-table-storage/desktop-load-data.png" alt-text="Screenshot of the Azure Table Storage navigator, showing one of two tables selected.":::